PopperDevs/PopperBot-docs/docs/commands.md

 ---
 ### phpdoc
-Sends a message with the result of a search querry.
+Sends a message with the result of a php based search querry.
 #### aliases
  - php
 #### permissions